mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 {{<img src="redesign-analytics.png" alt="Graph of visitors to blog post on Plausible showing 157k unique visitors, 197k total pageviews, 87% bounce rate, 34m19s time on page" hasBorder="true" maxWidth="600px" caption="[&rdquo;I Regret My $46k Website Redesign&ldquo;](/tinypilot-redesign/) became my second most popular blog post of all time, with 157k unique readers in its first week.">}}

-I appeared as [a guest on the _Ditching Hourly_ podcast](https://podcast.ditchinghourly.com/episodes/michael-lynch-i-regret-my-46k-website-redesign) to talk about my experience with the website redesign
+I appeared as [a guest on the _Ditching Hourly_ podcast](https://podcast.ditchinghourly.com/episodes/michael-lynch-i-regret-my-46k-website-redesign) to talk about the whole debacle.
+The host, Jonathan Stark, felt like the whole mess was due to hourly billing creating poor incentives.
+I respectfully disagreed, and I think we had an interesting discussion.

-### Why was it so popular?
+### Why was the post so popular?

-I'm honestly surprised that the post got so popular.
-I thought there was a stronger chance than most of my posts that this would flop.
-It had several big things working against it:
+I'm honestly surprised that the post got as much attention as it did.

+Any of my posts can flop, but I thought this one had an especially high risk of flopping.
+It had several factors working against it:

-- It's 4,100 words and an estmated 20-minute read, twice as long as my usual posts.
+- It's 4,100 words and an estmated 20-minute read, nearly twice as long as my usual posts.
 - It's a good match for Hacker News, but I wasn't confident it would match anywhere else.
-- It's about hiring a web design agency on a small budget, which is not a relatable experience to most people.
+- Hiring a web design agency on a small budget is not a relatable experience to most people.
 - If it misses on social media platforms (Hacker News, reddit), there's little chance of people discovering it through Google because "website redesign regret" isn't a common search term.

-Seeing the post succeed, I realized I failed to consider a few important strengths.
+Seeing the post succeed, I realize I failed to consider a few important strengths.

 First, it's a story, and people love stories.
 Most of my successful blog posts are stories.
 Even if a reader is not particularly interested in a topic, they'll stick around if they connect to the human elements of the story.